pbr4ne/deep-sparkle/README.md

 A discord bot.

-## Installation
+## Contributing

-Instructions to run the bot locally can be found [here](installation.md).
+Contributions very welcome!
+Instructions to run the bot locally can be found [here](CONTRIBUTING.md).

 ## Credits

-Please see [credits](credits.md) for a list of all dependencies and their licenses.
+Please see [credits](CREDITS.md) for a list of all dependencies and their licenses.

 ## Special callout to